PapaAdjei/Django-UserAuthentication/README.md

  This a django web app that is meant to test and  authenticates  verified users only.

  ## GOAL
- - Learning Django
- - To auhtenticate users who have signed up  or created   an account
+ - To implement the log in, log out and sign up functionality